 Secondly, the system also needs professional turn-around agents/ Asset Management Companies of better management capability and capital, to take over distressed enterprise where the promoters do not have the capital and capacity to turnaround the business.
 Such agents should simply be the liquidators and there shall not be any question of returning the business to old promoters, once taken over by them.

-Thirdly, it is worth examining by the Government to amend the laws in such a way that the promoters should deposit the full judgment amount ordered by the DRT and DRAT in advance, if they want to go for protracted appeals on the orders of DRT and DRAT.
-Such amendments of law would certainly reduce routine practice of frivolous appeals to delay the payment.
+Thirdly, it is worth examining by the Government to amend the laws in such a way that the promoters should deposit the full judgment amount ordered by the DRT and DRAT in advance if they want to go for protracted appeals on the orders of DRT and DRAT.
+Such amendments of law would certainly reduce the routine practice of frivolous appeals to delay the payment.